An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

 \subsubsection{Latent Space Interpretation of the Stochastic Blockmodel}

 Interpreting the stochastic blockmodel as a latent space model amounts to imposing an additional assumption on the distribution $F$ if the communities are stochastic or on the rows of the matrix $X$ if the communities are deterministic.
-Namely, either $F$ corresponds to a mixture of $K$ point masses in $\R^d$, where $d$ is the rank of $B$, or $X$ has at most $K$ unique rows, with each row corresponding to community membership in the latter if the communities are fixed.
-One manner to specify the distribution $F$ is via the eigendecomposition of the matrix $B$; if $B$ is positive semidefinite, let $B = VDV\t$ be its eigendecomposition, and let $\bm{\nu}$ denote the matrix $\bm{\nu} = VD^{1/2}$.
-Then, the rows of $X$ can be drawn via $\p[X_{i*} = \nu_{k*}] = \pi_k$ whence $\rho_n XX\t = \rho_n ZBZ\t$, so the stochastic blockmodel is a random dot product graph.
-In fact, \cref{thm:capeCLT,thm:xieCLT} hold under the more general condition $P = \rho_n XX\t$ for some $n \times d$ matrix $X$, modulo additional technicalities, where the factorization $B = \bm{\nu} \bm{\nu}\t$ gives rise to the asymptotic covariance matrices $\mathbf{\Sigma}_U(k)$ and $\mathbf{\Sigma}_U^{(n)}(k)$.
-We note that the latent space interpretation also extends to the various stochastic blockmodel extensions mentioned in \cref{sec:subspace_perturbation}.
-For the mixed-membership stochastic blockmodel, the latent space interpretation implies that the latent positions belong to a simplex in $d$ dimensions, and for the degree-corrected stochastic blockmodel the latent positions are one of $K$ rays emanating from the origin, where each ray corresponds to a different community \citep{du_hypothesis_2021}.
+Namely, either $F$ corresponds to a mixture of $K$ point masses in $\R^d$, where $d = \operatorname{rank}(B)$, or $X$ has at most $K$ unique $d$-dimensional rows, with each row corresponding to community membership in the latter if the communities are fixed.
+One approach to specify the distribution $F$ is via the eigendecomposition of the matrix $B$.
+If $B$ is positive semidefinite, write its eigendecomposition as $B = VDV\t$, and define the matrix $\bm{\nu} \coloneqq VD^{1/2}$.
+Then, the rows of $X$ can be drawn via $\p[X_{i*} = \nu_{k*}] = \pi_k$ hence $\rho_n XX\t = \rho_n ZBZ\t$, so the stochastic blockmodel is a random dot product graph.

+If $B$ is not positive semidefinite, then one must consider a generalized random dot product graph, with $p$ and $q$ equal to the number of positive and negative eigenvalues of $B$, respectively.
+In this case, take $\bm{\nu} \coloneqq V|D|^{1/2}\ipq$ so that $B = V |D|^{1/2} \ipq |D|^{1/2} V\t$.
+In fact, the latent space interpretation also applies to the stochastic blockmodel extensions mentioned in \cref{sec:subspace_perturbation}.
+For the mixed-membership stochastic blockmodel, the latent space interpretation is that the latent positions belong to a simplex in $d$ dimensions, and for the degree-corrected stochastic blockmodel, the latent positions are one of $K$ rays emanating from the origin, where each ray corresponds to a different community and location along the ray is governed by the node degree parameters.